openordu/pce/c/cúchulainn-in-intocation-of-the.md

 ---
-title: Cúchulainn, in Intocation of the
+title: Cúchulainn, In Intocation Of The
 index: false
 article: false
 icon: article